MayamaTakeshi/olaris-speech-recog-stream/README.md

     log(`ola_stream ${uuid} error ${err}`)
 })

-// then you can pipe to it
+// then you can pipe data to it someReadStream.pipe(ola_stream)
-someReadStream.pipe(ola_jstream)

 // or write to it
 ola_stream.write(SOME_DATA)